ctrly4sh/JS-mini-projects/README.md

 # javascript-learning-mini-projects
 started learning javascript and building small projects.

-day : 3//11/2023
-made 2 mini projects using js and html without any styling (coz im just working on logic of JS)
+made 3 mini projects using js and html without any styling (coz im just working on logic of JS)

-ill continue to make mini projects (at least ten) till im okay to move to major projects.
+ill continue to make mini projects (at least ten) till im okay to move to major projects , anyone who is learning js should atleast make these mini projects to build up strong foundation of js and its logic , and can look at this as reference.

 further ill add all the live working links of this mini projects.

+Thanks :)